npci/falcon/README.md

 - [ ] Key Management using HSM / Vault

 ### Releases
-- v1.0-beta
+- v1.0.0

 ### Samples
 Please refer our [examples](examples/README.md) for running a complete blockchain network using the deployment helper.

 ### Production Readiness
-The Hyperledger Fabric Deployment Helper is utilised across multiple blockchain projects within NPCI.
+**Falcon** is utilised across multiple blockchain projects within NPCI.

 ### Disclaimer
 This program is free software: you can redistribute it and/or modify